Quansight/Quansight-website/apps/labs/posts/building-scipy-with-flang.md

 Despite being the product of heroic efforts by many very bright people, `numpy.distutils` is generally regarded as a bandaid, and has been in minimal maintenance mode for years.
-This is largely due to fundamental limitations inherent in just running a script (e.g. `setup.py`), without being able to precisely control in advance the conditions under which a package gets built.
+This is largely due to fundamental limitations inherent in only having a build script (e.g. `setup.py`), without a way to precisely control in advance the conditions under which a package gets built.
 Again from that blog post:

 > [...] `numpy.distutils` replaces most of the innards of `distutils` but is